Asin-Junior-Honore/CODSOFT_E-Commerce_Website/README.md

   - `/auth`: Routes for user authentication (signup, login, logout).
   - `/products`: Routes for product management.
   - `/cart`: Routes for managing the shopping cart.
-  - `/orders`: Routes for handling orders and payments.
+  - `/orders`: Routes for handling orders and payments and more.
 - **Middleware**:
   - `authMiddleware`: Ensures requests are authenticated with a valid JWT.
 - **Error Handling**: Centralized error handling to ensure clear error messages.